Michel Vlap: Twente

 Vlap again moved on loan in August 2021, returning to the Eredivisie with Twente.
+He made his competitive debut for the Tukkers on the first matchday of the 2021–22 season, replacing Dimitris Limnios in the 67th minute of a 2–1 away loss to Fortuna Sittard.
+He soon established himself as a starter for the club, and scored his first goal for Twente on 19 September in a 4–1 away victory against Vitesse.
+He played in all 34 league games that season, starting in 31 of them, as Twente secured a fourth-place finish and qualified for the third qualifying round of the UEFA Europa Conference League for the following season.

-On 4 July 2022, Anderlecht and Twente agreed on a permanent transfer and Vlap signed a three-year contract.
+On 4 July 2022, Anderlecht and Twente agreed on a permanent transfer and Vlap signed a three-year contract with an option for an additional year.
+He scored on his European debut, helping Twente to a 3–1 away win over Serbian club Čukarički on 4 August.

+Al-Ahli

+On 10 August 2025, Vlap was transferred to Al Ahli in Qatar.

 International career

 Netherlands national youth teams

 Vlap has represented Netherlands at both under-18 and under-19 level.
 On 21 July 2016, while representing the Netherlands at the UEFA European Under-19 Championship, Vlap made history by becoming the first player ever to be brought on as a fourth substitute in a UEFA match when he replaced Laros Duarte in a 3–3 (5–4) penalty shoot-out loss to Germany.
-Regulations ordinarily allow a team to make three substitutions during a match but a trial allowing for a fourth substitution in extra-time was introduced by the International Football Association Board for the tournament.
+Regulations then ordinarily allowed a team to make only three substitutions during a match but a trial allowing for a fourth substitution in extra-time was introduced by the International Football Association Board for the tournament.
+This was since changed to five substitutions in 2020 due to the COVID-19 pandemic.